-24 This may be a borrowing from Heath, cf. above, p.
-9.
+&lt;sup>25 This could be a borrowing from Heath, cf. above.

 As we see, the problem arising from incommensurability is mentioned, and underlying algebraic thought is taken for granted.
 Nothing is said, however, about translating and saving Babylonian insights.
 In the third revised edition [Struik 1967: 52] the sentence "Linear and quadratic equations are solved by geometrical constructions leading to the so-called 'application of areas'" is inserted before "This mode".